AppFair/appfair.github.io/index.md

 ### Source Transparency

-The App Fair's `integrate-release` build process is automatic; there is no individual review of apps when they are initially submitted, nor is there any manual review process for update releases.
+The App Fair's reproduction and validation build process is automatic; there is no individual review of apps when they are initially submitted, nor is there any manual review process for update releases.
 This allows the release and update processes to be free of delays and keeps the catalog unencumbered by the subjective judgements of human reviewers.
 It also precludes the possibility of any pre-distribution "gate-keeping" to enforce content or policy.